tgurgick/InkMod/docs/REDLINE_FEEDBACK_GUIDE.md

 Command: 1
 Editing Line 1:
 Original: Hello there!
 I hope this email finds you well.
-New version: Hi there!
+New version (or 'back' to cancel): Hi there!
 I hope you're doing well.
 ✅ Line 1 updated!
 ```